GulluzarA/Flashcards-spa/README.md

 # ITPE3200 - Flashcards - spa

 This projects is our second group project in the course ITPE3200 - Web Application Development at OsloMet.
+Documentation for the project can be read [`here`](https://github.com/GulluzarA/Flashcards-spa/tree/main/Documentation).

 ## Table of contents